sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-tabletpc-platform-input-corelinearitydatadeviceelementkey.md

 `Key` specifies a unique key for the [DeviceElement](microsoft-windows-tabletpc-platform-input-corelinearitydatadeviceelement.md).

 **Note**
--   This element does not appear in the **Properties** pane of Windows® System Image Manager (Windows SIM) until you add [DeviceElement](microsoft-windows-tabletpc-platform-input-corelinearitydatadeviceelement.md) to the answer file.
+-   This element does not appear in the **Properties** pane of Windows System Image Manager (Windows SIM) until you add [DeviceElement](microsoft-windows-tabletpc-platform-input-corelinearitydatadeviceelement.md) to the answer file.

 -   The value for `Key` is added to the answer file as an attribute of [DeviceElement](microsoft-windows-tabletpc-platform-input-corelinearitydatadeviceelement.md).
 The attribute `wcm:keyValue` is used to identify each unique device.
 For example, you can specify three different IP addresses by using the `Key` values of **MyKey1**, **MyKey2**, and **MyKey3**.